lawrence0arabia/CryptoPortfolioTracker/README.md

 🟢 The latest API call returned bigger numbers than the previous API call.
 You're in the money 🤑 At least for now 🤡

 🟡 The latest API call returned the same numbers.
-Darn it.
-If you want this to happen less often you could try raising the `TIME_SLEEP` constant.
+Darn it 😠 If you want this to happen less often you could try raising the `TIME_SLEEP` constant.

 🔴 Aw, shucks!
 You're bleeding money 😞 You should've just put your money under your bed like your grandma told you 👵

 # Running Locally

 - This script was built with `Python3.9` but I'm pretty sure it'd still run if you have any version of Python3.
+No promises though.

-- You'll have to replace the `KEY` constant with your own key, which you can get from [Nomics](https://p.nomics.com/cryptocurrency-bitcoin-api)
+- You'll have to replace the `KEY` constant with your own key, which you can get from [Nomics](https://p.nomics.com/cryptocurrency-bitcoin-api).

-- You should also probably replace the example portfolios, unless you want to imagine how much crypto Keanu Reeves has, or track the exact value of the 🐶 SHIB Vitalik cast into a volcano (4,635,734,563.52 dollarydoos 💵🦘 at the time of the screenshot above taken on June 1st)
+- You should also probably replace the example portfolios, unless you want to imagine how much crypto Keanu Reeves has, or track the exact value of the 🐶 SHIB Vitalik cast into a volcano (4,635,734,563.52 dollarydoos 💵🦘 at the time of the screenshot above taken on June 1st).

 - Oh yeah, and you should probably change the `"AUD"` to `"USD"` or something if you're not from Australia 🇦🇺, but I'm kinda assuming anyone reading this is from here since I'm not applying for jobs anywhere else 🤷‍♀️